Students who complete this program will be able to:

 - Enable students to demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles of the profession.

 - Teach students to apply the philosophy, skills, and competencies within a selected area of concentration in wellness studies

 Certification and Credentials

 The coaching courses that make up this program are approved by the International Coach Federation (ICF).
 These courses provide Coach Specific Training Hours (ACSTH), a requirement to become an ICF-certified coach.
-On-campus and hybrid students who take specific courses on campus will complete an approved 60-hour program and be eligible to sit for the exam and become Associate Certified Coaches (ACC).
+Online and hybrid students will complete our approved 60-hour program to be eligible to sit for the exam and earn the Associate Certified Coach (ACC) credential.
 Please refer to the ICF website for additional requirements for certification.
 On-campus students may complete up to 200 approved hours depending on course selection.
-Online students are not eligible for ICF certification.

 ICF is the world’s largest nonprofit coaching association.
 Membership provides access to the most current coaching research, global networking opportunities, and accreditation and credentialing programs.
 ICF promotes professional coaching, raising its profile with high standards and extolling the value of the coaching process in individuals, businesses and organizations reaching their full potential.